Dalnaracrater/DalnaraCrater.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research goal is to verify programs and develop reliable and secure software with provable solutions through AI-based program synthesis and formal verification.
+The scale of investment in the AI industry is astronomical, yet interest in the security of AI models is significantly lacking in comparison.

+My research is centered on formalizing the black box properties of artificial intelligence (AI) models to ensure its correct and sound behaviors.
+To achieve these goals, I am actively engaged in studying formal verification of neural networks and AI security.

-I am interested in programming language (formal verification, program synthesis, program repair, compiler optimization), deep learning verification, and cyber security for reliable and secure software.
+I am also interested in programming language (formal verification, program synthesis, program repair, compiler optimization), deep learning verification, and cyber security for reliable and secure software.

 I earned a Master's degree in Computer Science at University of California, Davis advised by [Prof. Ian Davidson](https://www.cs.ucdavis.edu/~davidson/).
 Under supervision of Prof. Davidson, I studied deep fair clustering and constraints programing building on my previous experience.
 I obtained my Bachelor's degree in Computer Science and Engineering at Dongguk University.
-[Prof. Yunsik Son](https://sites.google.com/dgu.ac.kr/plass/english?authuser=0) opened my eyes to programming language and related research area.
+[Prof. Yunsik Son](https://sites.google.com/dgu.ac.kr/plass/english?authuser=0) opened my eyes to programming language, secure software and related research area.

 In my free time, I usually [<u>cook</u>](/cooking/) or watch movies.